 I did have a problem with the crowd.
 Not the kids, they were actually great, I had chats with lots of younger folks who were having their minds blown and were generally well behaved, aside from the typical fest amateur not totally respecting your space thing.
-But the amount of general unprovoked jerkstorery I had to deal with from the general bayfest trash was ridiculous.
+But the amount of general unprovoked assholery I had to deal with from the general bayfest trash was ridiculous.
 Hate to be a negative nancy, was just my experience.

 Furthermore, I hate to sound elitist, but I wish bayfest would up the ticket prices and book pricier and better acts.
-Higher ticket prices generally brings a headyr crowd.
-I can deal with drunken buffoonery and that particular brand of selfish jerkstorery it brings, but people that just yell shiz at you to be mean and quack with you at a show just to provoke you into a confrontation?
+Higher ticket prices generally brings a headier crowd.
+I can deal with drunken buffoonery and that particular brand of selfish assholery it brings, but people that just yell shiz at you to be mean and quack with you at a show just to provoke you into a confrontation?
 My mind does not compute.